 But those are only options for spacecraft which haven’t yet been launched, or have thought ahead more than most, and it doesn’t help get rid of the dead satellites we can’t communicate with, or any of the broken pieces of satellite shrapnel.
 For those, the only option is to send up some kind of clean-up satellite which can help slow down all the miscellaneous pieces.
 Again, there have been many proposals; the most plausible involve grabbing onto dead spacecraft somehow (perhaps with a net), and then de-orbiting as a pair (like e.Deorbit).

 Unfortunately, we can’t just go up and push every dead satellite down to Earth; not only is this impractical in the extreme, all of the privately owned satellites are still privately owned regardless of whether or not they still work, and burning them up in the atmosphere would be burning someone else’s property, even if it doesn’t work anymore.
 For now, until some of these cleaner satellites can get up there and start pulling down some of the pieces, our main goal with space debris is simply to not produce any more than we already have.

-Sign up for the mailing list to get updates straight to your inbox!
+Sign up for the mailing list for updates & news straight to your inbox!